rarescozma25/Airline-Company-Manager/README.md

-# Airline Company Manager
+# Airline Company Manager – Route Planning and Analysis

-Welcome to Airline Company Manager – a PL/SQL project that helps manage airline operations.
-It handles tasks like managing flights, reservations, and passenger data through procedures, functions, triggers, and packages.
-Whether you're an admin optimizing routes or a user checking flight details, this application makes managing flights easier.
+Welcome to Airline Company Manager – Route Planning and Analysis, a PL/SQL project designed to streamline airline operations.
+This system manages flights, reservations, and passenger data using procedures, functions, triggers, and packages.
+Whether you're an administrator optimizing routes or a user checking flight details, this application simplifies flight management.

 - **Data Aggregation & Analysis:**
   Dive into advanced data processing by aggregating passenger spending, evaluating route performance, and calculating flight revenue using collections, loops, and cursors.